Public Health Sudbury & District - ExBulletin

 Public Health Sudbury & District

-November 25, 2021 — COVID-19 (new coronavirus infection) In the last 7 days until November 24, 2021, the service area of the Public Health Sudbury & District has changed.
-244 new cases were reported and 220 cases were resolved.
+December 2, 2021 — COVID-19 (new coronavirus infection) In the last 7 days until the end of December 1, 2021, the Public Health Sudbury & Districts service area has changed.
+259 new cases were reported and 225 cases were resolved.
 (Note: Due to recent changes in laboratory practices, public health will no longer report on changing case concern (VOC) profiles.)
-This week, 32 COVID-19 outbreaks were active, 15 of which.
+This week, 36 COVID-19 outbreaks were active, 18 of which.
 It happened at school.
-Or by school bus, 8 at work, 2 at day care, 2 at the hospital, 2 at the collective living environment, 2 at the community environment (recreation sports team and public park), 1 at the retired home.
-Eight outbreaks have been declared in the last seven days, four at work, two at school, and one for the collective living environment and recreational sports teams.
+Or on a school bus, 7 at work, 2 for day care, 2 for hospitals, 4 for communities (2 sports teams, dance studios, public parks), 1 for nursing homes and 1 for retirement homes. .. , And a collective living environment.
+16 outbreaks have been declared in the last 7 days, 10 in schools and school buses, 3 in the workplace, 1 in day care, retirement homes, and 1 in apartments.
 There was one COVID-related death.
-At the end of November 24, 2021, there were 251 active cases and 24 active outbreaks in the service area.
-There were 12 local cases in the hospital, the rest were self-isolated.
+At the end of December 1, 2021, there were 285 active cases and 20 active outbreaks in our service area.
+There were 19 local cases in the hospital, the rest being self-isolated.

-Since the beginning of the COVID-19 pandemic, there have been cases in a total of 3 629 regions, of which 3 378 have been resolved and sadly 38 have died in our service area.
+Since the beginning of the COVID-19 pandemic, there have been cases in a total of 3 888 regions, of which 360 3 have been resolved.
+Sadly, 39 people have died in our service area.

-Of the 1537 local cases of COVID-19 reported after June 1, 2021, 474 cases (31%) were among fully vaccinated individuals.
-There were 1063 (69%) of unvaccinated or partially vaccinated residents (ie, single vaccination only).
-During that same period, there were 54 local hospitalizations, of which 36 (67%) were unvaccinated or partially vaccinated.
-Eighteen hospitalized cases (33%) were completely vaccinated.
-Interpretation of vaccine status data: Please note that the data on the number of cases by vaccination status is provisional and subject to change significantly.
+Of the 1766 local cases of COVID-19 reported after June 1, 2021, 547 (31%) were included in fully vaccinated individuals.
+There were 1219 (69%) of unvaccinated or partially vaccinated residents (residents who received only one vaccination).
+During that same period, there were 65 local hospitalizations, of which 45 (69%) were unvaccinated or partially vaccinated.
+Twenty inpatients (31%) were completely vaccinated.
+Interpretation of vaccine status data: Please note that the data on the number of cases by vaccination status is provisional and subject to change.
 Comparing weekly cumulative numbers can lead to inaccurate estimates of the number of cases per vaccination status over the last 7 days.

-Based on data from the last 14 days, the risk of unvaccinated residents in Sudbury and the district being infected with COVID-19 was 5.7 times that of fully vaccinated residents.
+Based on data from the last 14 days, the risk of unvaccinated residents in Sudbury and the district being infected with COVID-19 was 6.6 times the risk of fully vaccinated residents.

 Recent trends

-- Of the 244 new cases that occurred in our service area last week, 105 were in close contact with confirmed cases and 43 were associated with outbreaks.
+- Of the 259 new cases that occurred in our service area last week, 125 were in close contact with confirmed cases and 33 were associated with outbreaks.
 This means that public health was able to identify how these people were exposed to COVID-19 and take swift action to prevent further spread.
-63 had no known epidemiological relevance.
-One was travel related.
-32 cases remained under investigation
+55 (55) had no known epidemiological associations.
+There were no cases related to travel.
+46 cases were under investigation

-- Of the 244 cases reported this week, 219 live in Greater Sudbury, 13 live in western Sudbury, 10 live in eastern Sudbury, and two live in the Manitoulin District.
+- Of the 259 cases reported this week, 222 live in western Sudbury, 18 in western Sudbury, 6 in eastern Sudbury, 1 in northern Sudbury, and 12 in the Manitoulin district. ..
 (Note: See Daily COVID-19 Case Updates at phsd.ca / COVID-19 / data for definitions of these geographic regions.)

-- Between November 18 and November 24, public health identified 1748 people in close contact with high-risk cases of COVID-19.
-This represents an average of 7.2 high-risk close contacts per local case reported in the last 7 days, compared to 8.9 high-risk close contacts reported last week.
-Public health will follow up directly and regularly for each high-risk close contact to monitor symptoms and ensure self-isolation (usually if fully vaccinated).
-Not required), we recommend inspection according to state guidance.

 Vaccination program update

-- Below is a depiction of age-specific vaccinations for individuals over 12 years of age in Sudbury and the district.
+- Below is a depiction of the vaccinations received by individuals over the age of 12 in Sudbury and the area.

 |Age group